Down syndrome is a problem with chromosome 21. Each type of Down syndrome has its own genetic change:

-- Part of the chromosome breaks off and reattaches to another chromosome
+- Translocation is an inherited type that happens when a part of chromosome 21 breaks off and reattaches to another chromosome

 - White spots on the colored part of the eye

-- Single skin crease in the palm of the hand
+- A single skin line in the palm of the hand

-- Excessive space between the large and second toe
+- More space between the big toe and second toe

 - Hearing loss